-The LA will add interest to late payments of budget share instalments, where such late payment is the result of LA error.
+The local authority will add interest to late payments of budget share instalments where such late payment is the result of local authority error.
 The interest rate used will be the same calculation as used in the claw back calculation.